On Ethan Hawke, Creativity, and Writing by Blake Kimzey

 My kids loved the movie.
 So did I. And then I found myself on an Ethan Hawke Google-binge.

-I re-watched a few of his movies and when I opened The New Yorker the next day I found a profile of Hawke that discusses his varied career and adaptation of James McBride’s 2013 National Book Award-winning novel The Good Lord Bird.
+I re-watched a few of his movies and then read this New Yorker profile of Hawke that discusses his varied career and adaptation of James McBride’s 2013 National Book Award-winning novel The Good Lord Bird.

 In addition to acting and directing, Hawke has written three novels and has another on the way.
 He doesn't seem to think much about failure.
 He just relentlessly makes stuff and has for the last 30+ years.